. GROUP CLASSES

-- If a student withdraws before the second class has been held, the student may choose a 70% cash refund or a 90% credit.
-If a student withdraws after the second class but before the third class is held, the student may choose a 50% cash refund or an 80% credit toward a future class.
+- If a student withdraws before the second class has been held, the student may choose a 70% cash refund of the tuition or a 80% credit.
+If a student withdraws after the second class and before the third class is held, the student will receive a 50% credit toward a future class.

-- Cash refunds will not be made for withdrawals after the first three class sessions, regardless of how many classes were attended by the student.
-Class credits may be issued for withdrawals prior to mid-term (week 5).
-(Classes held before the withdrawal notice has been submitted will be deducted from the total class credit.)
+- Cash refunds will only be extended for withdrawals before the class begins or prior to the second class, regardless of how many classes were attended by the student.
+Class credits may be issued for withdrawals in the first two weeks of class.
+Classes held before the withdrawal notice has been submitted (in writing) will be deducted from the total class credit.

-- For French à la carte workshop bundle purchases:
+- For French on the Go workshop purchases:

 - All requests for refunds must be made in writing to the office and are subject to 4% credit card processing fees.

-- 100% refund or credit if cancelled 3 business days before the first class.
+- 100% refund or credit on bundles if cancelled 5 business days before the first class.

-- 60% refund or credit for withdrawal after the first class and 3 business days before the second.
+- 50% credit for withdrawal after the first class and 5 business days before the second.

 - No refunds or credits for drop-in single class purchases.